satogako/CarGadgetWorld/README.md

 - Sign in with Google.
 - Add a CAPTCHA or some other form of validation to Contact Us form to prevent abuse.
 - Add a "recently viewed" carousel of products to follow the user around the site.
-- Add the ability for users to add products to their wish list.
-This would be useful for users who want to keep track of products they are interested in but don't want to purchase.
 - Add a page that would display a list of orders made, so that staff do not need to enter the admin panel, but can do it directly from the site itself.
 - Compress product images with [TinyPNG](https://tinypng.com/) to speed up pages loading.
 - I haven't finished the user profiles due to lack of time, which I plan to complete so that returning buyers don't have to add their details again.